 - inspire other practices throughout the UK and beyond

 Winning and Highly Commended practices will receive a dedicated logo and certificate for display.
-The winners in each category receive two registrations and banquet tickets for SPVS/VPMA Congress 2019.
+The winners in each category receive two registrations and banquet tickets for SPVS/VMG Congress 2020.